dancet/rational-investor/README.md

 ## How to use this extension

-1. Log in to your supported broker of choice
+1. Log in to your supported broker or portfolio manager of choice
 2. Enjoy clear headed investing

 That's it, the extension does everything for you.
 No confguration needed.